yoannber/Projet_Minecraft-Docker/Docker-Tihi/README.md

 * make clean

 ## Read this please
-Set the environment variable for the haproxy's container with the 'get_DIR.sh' script output :
+Set the environment variable for the haproxy's container with the [get_DIR.sh] script output :
 ```
 ./get_DIR.sh
 ```